jonas1ara/73/Problems/Strings/Longest-Repeating-Character-Replacement/README.md

 # Longest Repeating Character Replacement:

-This directory contains implementations of the "Longest Repeating Character Replacement" problem in the C++ and C# languages.
-Each implementation uses a sliding window with character frequency counts and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Longest Repeating Character Replacement" problem in C#.
+The implementation uses a sliding window with character frequency counts and maintain a temporal complexity of `O(n)`.

 ## Problem description